sabir-aspose/Aspose.Slides-for-Android/README.md

 ###Code

-All examples are provided as separate projects in Java.
+All examples are provided as separate projects in Android.
 Each example contains a fully working app in project form ready for packaging into an .apk and run either on an emulator or real device.

 <table>
   <tr><th>Example<th>Description</th></tr>